Taking Down CBC Fifth Estate's Documentary 'Conspiracy in Coutts' - Part 1

 Even the title of the report — ‘Conspiracy at Coutts’ — clearly reveals the Fifth Estate’s bias.
 It is a false and misleading premise, because that was no ‘conspiracy at Coutts’.
 How could there have been any such ‘conspiracy’ to kill police when all four of the men were ultimately cleared of the conspiracy charge?

 The Fifth Estate’s claim that it had been ‘investigating’ the story for ‘almost three years' is dubious at best.
-Because, in those three years, outside of the men’s early remand hearings, where yet to be proven ‘evidence’ of their guilt was presented, and on which CBC did report — CBC was pretty much AWOL.
-There was no CBC presence at the men’s pre-trials or their bail hearings, where they were repeatedly denied release.
-Thus, there were no questions raised as to why men, who had no criminal records, had good standing in their communities, and held down jobs or owned businesses, were being held in custody.
+Because, in those three years, outside of the men’s early remand hearings, where yet to be proven ‘evidence’ of their guilt was presented, and on which CBC did report — CBC only attended some proceedings via Webex.
+Yet, in their reporting, they never raised questions as to why men, who had good standing in their communities, and held down jobs or owned businesses, were being held in custody.
 It was a question worth asking given that accused murderers and dangerous repeat offenders are regularly get bail under the Trudeau government’s catch and release bail laws.
 Neither did the Fifth Estate look into reports of the harsh conditions the men endured in the remand centres when complaints on their behalf were registered with the Alberta Health Service — despite apparently investigating the matter for three years!

 The Fifth Estate’s focus in the documentary is, as I said, attempting to imply the men should have been found guilty of the conspiracy charge — which will be outlined in Part 2 of my report.
 Stay tuned, as they say.